adarshkr/ember-concepts/content/posts/brief-about-emberjs.md

 #### Principal features of Ember CLI are:

-- <code>Project/Addon creation</code>: create new projects quickly without having to worry about project structure;
+- `Project/Addon creation`: create new projects quickly without having to worry about project structure;

-- <code>Build pipeline</code>: asset compilation, finger-printing and more out of the box;
+- `Build pipeline`: asset compilation, finger-printing and more out of the box;

-- <code>Generators</code>: use the built-in generators and get files that follow the latest practices, and matching tests;
+- `Generators`: use the built-in generators and get files that follow the latest practices, and matching tests;

-- <code>Ember Addons</code>: extend both your application and Ember CLI itself with community solutions.
+- `Ember Addons`: extend both your application and Ember CLI itself with community solutions.